mountain-bay/cs107-FinalProject/docs/milestone2_progress.md

    - Each person writes while developing.
  - Testing
    - Using test driven development in our pairs, we will share our test writing duties.
- -Future Features
+ - Future Features
+   - Shared task

 ## What each group member has done since submission of Milestone 1
  - Zach:
+   - added Graph to Math Background for clarity since M1 feedback
    - Pyscaffold implementation
+     - New directory structure and files skeleton
+     - Versioning updates
+   - Began AD_Object Implementation
+     - boilerplate object with NotImplemented operation overloads
+     - Began implementing attributes (val and der) for testing
+     - Basic Tests written
+   - Began BasicMath implementation
+     - Adjusted Trig implementations from Nicole
+     - Tested Trig implementations from Nicole
+     - Documented trig implementations
+       - ran `docs/conf.py` to update docs
  - Ninon:
-   -I made changes to the Organization section by altering the directory structure and editing the original writing so that it was in paragraph form as requested.
-I also added more detailed explanations for how we would distribute the package.
-Finally, I added the Feedback section indicating the comments made by the Teaching Fellows and what I did to address those comments.
+   - I made changes to the Organization section by altering the directory structure and editing the original writing so that it was in paragraph form as requested.
+   - I also added more detailed explanations for how we would distribute the package.
+   - Finally, I added the Feedback section indicating the comments made by the Teaching Fellows and what I did to address those comments.
 - Nicole:
   - Began working on BasicMath object.
-Boilerplate code for functions trig and special functions to fill in.
-Implemented sin, cos, tan.
+    - Boilerplate code for functions trig and special functions to fill in.
+    - Implemented sin, cos, tan.